shervinea/cheatsheet-translation/es/refresher-linear-algebra.md

 **37. For x∈V, the most commonly used norms are summed up in the table below:**

-&#10230; Sea x∈V, las normas comunmente utilizadas se resumen en la siguiente tabla:
+&#10230; Para x∈V, las normas comúnmente utilizadas se resumen en la siguiente tabla:

 <br>